 - Deep massage

-In the event that nonsurgical treatments prove ineffective, your doctor may recommend surgery to treat your L5/S1 annular tear.
+In the event that nonsurgical treatments prove ineffective, your physician may recommend surgery to treat your L5/S1 annular tear.
 If this is your situation, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient endoscopic procedures can help you recover spinal health without classical open spine surgery. .